IN THE MOUNTAINS OF FIRE

 “I plan nothing,” he replies.
 “I foresee you murdering yourself.”

-“I am not Hulda, nor the Chaplain.
+“I am not Hulda, nor the Pastor.
 I will not become your lover.”
 The words surprise me even as I say them.
-The Chaplain, too?
+The Pastor, too?

 He glances up at me, longingly, but then says, “That won’t be necessary.
 It would have helped if I could’ve persuaded you to betray your little redhead, but I can work without it.”
 He swallows and says, “I kind of expected that, anyway.
 You’re not lonely like the others.
 I can complete loneliness.”